thousandbrainsproject/tbp.monty/tools/plot/interactive/README.md

 The `WidgetOps` can have the `updaters` capability.
 The `updaters` listen to different topic messages and trigger a callback function when it receives messages on those topics.
-Every `Widget` can have a list of these updaters with different callback functions.
+Every `WidgetOps` can have a list of these updaters with different callback functions.

 ```python
 updaters = [